robertlestak/monotf/README.md

 | `DB_PASS` | The database password | `postgres` |
 | `DB_NAME` | The database name | `postgres` |

-### Client
+## Repository Set Up

+Once the server is up and running, you can add new monorepos to it.
+You will need to create a `monotf.yaml` file in the root of the repo.
+See the [Configuration File](#configuration-file) section above for details on the configuration options.
+You can use multiple `monotf.yaml` files in a single repo, but they must either be in different directories, or you must pass the `-config` flag with the path to the config file.

+It is recommended to set the `org` to the repo / "resource vertical" name, but it really can be any string you want.

+If the terraform workspace folders are in the root of the repo, you can leave the `dir` configuration option blank.
+Otherwise, you will need to set the `dir` to the path of the directory in which the terraform workspace folders are stored.

-Once the server is up and running, you can configure your repo(s) to use the appropriate GitHub Actions (or similar workflow solution) to run the client.
+Configure your repo(s) to use the appropriate GitHub Actions (or similar workflow solution) to run the client.
 See the [.github/example-workflows](.github/example-workflows) directory for example workflows.
 These are intentionally minimal, you will probably want to copy / paste and modify them to suit your needs.